kbsriharsha/kbsriharsha.github.io/menu/about.md

 ---
 layout: page
-title: Bharat Sri Harsha Karpurapu
+title: Bharat Sri Harsha karpurapu
 ---

 "Data is a Living thing, it can talk, move and grow" -- Harsha

 <p>Trying to get my first name, you got 3! combinations to choose from :D</p>